jpcposts/jpcposts.github.io/_posts/2024/2024-05-11-exploring_proton_mail.md

 ![Exploring ProtonMail and the Proton Suite](/assets/img/posts/2024/exploring_proton_mail/exploring_proton_mail.jpeg)

-# Exploring ProtonMail and the Proton Suite

 In today's digital age, privacy and security are paramount concerns for individuals and businesses alike.
 With the increasing threat of data breaches and surveillance, it's essential to safeguard our online communications.
 ProtonMail and the Proton suite of tools offer a comprehensive solution for secure email communication and beyond.
 In this post, we'll explore the features and benefits of ProtonMail and other tools in the Proton suite.

 ## ProtonMail: Encrypted Email Communication

 **ProtonMail** is an encrypted email service that prioritizes user privacy and security.
-Founded in 2014 by scientists from CERN, ProtonMail utilizes end-to-end encryption to ensure that only the sender and recipient can access the contents of an email.
+Founded in 2014 by scientists from CERN (the European Organization for Nuclear Research), ProtonMail utilizes end-to-end encryption to ensure that only the sender and recipient can access the contents of an email.
 Key features of ProtonMail include:

 - **End-to-End Encryption**: All emails sent and received through ProtonMail are encrypted, preventing unauthorized access to the email contents.
 - **Zero-Access Encryption**: ProtonMail employs zero-access encryption, which means that even ProtonMail employees cannot access the contents of users' emails.